Our Team – (Previous)

-Mohammed Khalil is EPIC’s country representative in Iraq.
-He facilitates EPIC’s efforts to provide relief to vulnerable populations, connects EPIC’s advocacy and research to the voices and stories on the ground, and represents EPIC to key partners and stakeholders in Iraq.
-Mohammed has more than 17 years of experience in civil society, development, governance, human rights and democracy building in Iraq and the Middle East.
+Mohammed Khalil is EPIC’s country representative in Iraq, directing the organization’s field work and connecting EPIC’s research and advocacy with key partners and stakeholders in Iraq.
+Mohammed has nearly two decades of experience in civil society, development, governance, human rights, and democracy building in Iraq and the Middle East.
 He has served as a consultant to many local and international organizations, including United Nations agencies.
-Mohammed is an alumnus of the International Visitor Program of the US Department of State, and a participant in the EU’s International Visitor Leadership Program.
+Mohammed is an alumnus of the International Visitor Program of the U.S. Department of State, and a participant in the EU’s International Visitor Leadership Program.
 Over the years, he has authored and contributed to reports, studies, and articles on Iraq and Middle East issues for the Rosa Luxemburg Foundation, Friedrich-Ebert Foundation, openDemocracy, The Jordan Times, and numerous other agencies and outlets.
 Mohammed holds a master’s degree in political science from the Middle East University and a bachelor of economics from the University of Jordan.

 Board of Directors